ashish-kamboj/Coding-with-R/ML_DS_Questions.md

  - Elbow method
  - Silhouette coefficient

-### 27. How to perform clustering on large dataset?

 ---

-### 28. How the recommendation system work if I don't like/dislike the any movies (in case of Netflix), just simply watch the movies there then, How the rating will be given (means the User vector is defined)?
+### Q. How to perform clustering on large dataset?

 ---

-### 29. Hyrid recommendation system
+### Q. How the recommendation system work if I don't like/dislike the any movies (in case of Netflix), just simply watch the movies there then, How the rating will be given (means the User vector is defined)?

 ---

-### 30. How to measure the performance of recommendation system?
+### Q. Hyrid recommendation system

 ---

+### Q. How to measure the performance of recommendation system?

+---

-### 31. ALS (alternating Least Squares) for Collaborative Filtering (algorithm for recommendation)
+### Q. ALS (alternating Least Squares) for Collaborative Filtering (algorithm for recommendation)
   - ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It factors the user to item matrix A into the user-to-feature matrix U and the item-to-feature matrix M: It runs the ALS algorithm in a parallel fashion.
 The ALS algorithm should uncover the latent factors that explain the observed user to item ratings and tries to find optimal factor weights to minimize the least squares between predicted and actual ratings.
   - [How does Netflix recommend movies?
 Matrix Factorization](https://www.youtube.com/watch?v=ZspR5PZemcs)
   - [Prototyping a Recommender System Step by Step Part 2: Alternating Least Square (ALS) Matrix Factorization in Collaborative Filtering](https://towardsdatascience.com/prototyping-a-recommender-system-step-by-step-part-2-alternating-least-square-als-matrix-4a76c58714a1)